Badsworth/pfml_scripts/docs/contributing.md

 ### For authors or requesters:

-- Include the JIRA ticket number in the title if it exists.
-For example: `PFML-123: Implement API endpoint`
+- Include the JIRA ticket number in the title.
+For example: `PFML-123: Implement API endpoint`.
+Every change should have an associated JIRA ticket unless it is a documentation change.
+A single JIRA ticket may be associated with multiple pull requests.

+- If it is a documentation change, please prefix with docs: `docs: Clean up CONTRIBUTING.md`.

 - Include a [GitHub label](https://github.com/EOLWD/pfml/labels) if relevant.
 These labels can be a helpful wayfinding and context building tool, especially for new engineers onboarding into the codebase.